 Finance income for concession arrangements under financial asset model is recognized using the effective interest method.
-Revenues from operations and maintenance services and overlay services are recognized concession arrangements in each period as and when services are rendered.
+Revenues from operations and maintenance services and overlay services are recognized concession arrangements in each period as

-Effective from April 01, 2018, the Company has adopted Ind AS 115 "Revenue from Contracts with Customers" using the cumulative catchup transition method, applied to the contracts that were not completed as of April 01, 2018.
-In accordance with the cumulative catch up transition method, the comparatives have not been retrospectively adjusted and continues to be reported as per Ind AS 18 "Revenue".
+Effective from April 01, 2018, the Company has adopted Ind AS 115 "Revenue from Contracts with Customers" using the cumulative catch-up transition method, applied to the contracts that were not completed as of April 01, 2018.
+In accordance with the cumulative catch up transition method, the comparatives have not been retrospectively adjusted and continues to be reported as

 Revenue is measured based on the consideration that is specified in a contract with a customer or is expected to be received in exchange for the products or services and excludes amounts collected on behalf of third parties.
 Revenue is recognized upon transfer of control of promised products or services to customers.
-To recognize revenues, the Company applies the following five step approach: (1) identify the contract with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenues when a performance obligation is satisfied.
+To recognize revenues, the Company applies the following five step approach: (1) identify the contract with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenues when

-The revenue is recognised when (or as) the performance obligation is satisfied, which typically occurs when (or as) control over the products or services is transferred to a customer.
+The revenue is recognised when (or as) the performance obligation is satisfied, which typically occurs when (or as) control over the